 As was always the case at Buna, regardless of its location, this is a cafe that cares about both coffee and people.
 No longer limited to one bean provider, the cafe sources its house blend from Stockholm’s Drop Coffee Roasters and curates a rotating roster of guest roasters like Rotterdam’s Manhattan Coffee Roasters and Dublin’s Sumo Coffee Roasters.

-Sergio Godinho, one of the cafe’s owners, took time to chat with us during our most recent visit as he seems to do with everybody who steps through the door.
+Sergio Godinho, one of the cafe’s owners, took time to chat with us during a recent visit as he seems to do with everybody who steps through the door.
 The Portuguese investment banker lived in New York before returning to Lisbon where he subsequently discovered a passion for specialty coffee.

 Buna’s coffee menu follows the specialty coffee playbook with a few extras like espresso tonic and Japanese iced V60 options.
 We tried the latter during our most recent visit and found the chilled coffee to have delightfully bright, fruity flavors.
-As a contrast, we tasted Buna’s batch brew made with El Salvadoran beans, which was more savory, vegetal but still pleasing.
+As a contrast, we tasted Buna’s batch brew made with El Salvadoran beans, which was more savory and vegetal but still pleasing.

 Buna has non-coffee options as well as a small food menu featuring croissants, granola bowls and a few different sandwiches.
 In other words, there’s something for almost everyone at this Lisbon cafe.